jozavala-msft/data-accelerator/Local-Tutorial-Outputs-to-disk.md

     ```
     ls
     ```
-  - Navigate to a particular folder.
+  - Navigate to the specific output folder you configured.
 Inside it, you will notice that the data is stored in folders based on YYYY/MM/dd/hh/mm/_batch-interval_ (UTC time) and contains a single file per output.
 Example: cd /myOutput/2019/04/23/45/234800
     ```
     cd <folder name>
     ```